Working Paper · v6.1

 R1Touch (regulatory input)T3 moderateC4, C5

-R1 is distinguished as a regulatory input rather than a motivational system; it is included because the mechanism-evidence base supports it as a structural requirement of the architecture even though it lacks an autonomous motivational signature.
+R1 is distinguished as a regulatory input rather than a motivational system, but is included because the evidence base supports it as a structural requirement.

 Two highest-level conclusions

 A. Humans are not self-contained regulators.
-They are built to rely on structured environmental inputs, social, temporal, sensory, locomotor, microbial, developmental, for stable regulation.
-(Forced by DA2, DA3, DA7; supported across all 15 mechanisms.)
+They rely on structured environmental inputs (social, temporal, sensory, locomotor, microbial, developmental) for stable regulation.
+(DA2, DA3, DA7.)

-B. What modern psychiatry treats as disorders are often less like random breakdowns and more like chronic or misplaced activation of conserved adaptive programs: defeat, sickness behavior, entrapment, separation alarm, energy conservation.
+B. What modern psychiatry treats as disorders are often chronic or misplaced activation of conserved adaptive programs: defeat, sickness behavior, entrapment, separation alarm, energy conservation.
 The architecture is working.
 The inputs are wrong.
-(Forced by DA1, C13.)
+(DA1, C13.)

-These two conclusions are the operational target of any optimizer that claims to be aligned with human flourishing.
-They are what is currently missing from the corpus.
+These conclusions are the operational target of any optimizer claiming alignment with human flourishing, and are what is currently missing from the corpus.
+A separate structural claim, BT1 (Panksepp-Barrett Resolution), reconciles the constructed-versus-basic-emotion debate: subcortical affective circuits and cortical construction processes operate at different layers.

 3. Six Failure Modes the Atlas Detects

-For each: the architectural elements engaged, how a "well-aligned" system degrades them, what measurement would detect the degradation, and why current evaluation cannot.
-These are not exotic edge cases.
-They are the expected output of optimizers acting on architectures whose structure they have no model of.
+For each: the architectural elements engaged, how a "well-aligned" system degrades them, what would detect the degradation, why current evaluation cannot.
+These are the expected output of optimizers acting on architectures whose structure they have no model of.

 3.1 Social scaffolding displacement (DA2, DA4, C5, M3)

-The architecture is constitutively socially scaffolded (DA2, C5).
-The social bonding mechanism M3 runs on opioid, oxytocinergic, and vasopressinergic chemistry that evolved to be triggered by reciprocal embodied contact.
+M3's opioid, oxytocinergic, and vasopressinergic chemistry evolved to be triggered by reciprocal embodied contact.
 The open-loop vulnerability of DA4 means M3 cannot distinguish AI-provided social cues from human-provided ones.
-A system that simulates attachment fires the bonding chemistry without delivering the function: physical co-presence, mutual vulnerability, reciprocal survival dependence.
+A system that simulates attachment fires the bonding chemistry without delivering the function.
 Time invested in the proxy is time not invested in maintaining the real bonds the architecture requires (DA9).
-Detected by: ECR-R, social contact frequency weighted by reciprocity and physical co-presence, AI-to-human contact ratio over 3/6/12-month time series.
-Missed by current evaluation because: the AI is helpful, harmless, honest, and the user reports satisfaction.
+Detected by: ECR-R, reciprocity-weighted contact frequency, AI-to-human contact ratio over time.
+Missed because: the AI is helpful, harmless, honest, and the user reports satisfaction.

 3.2 Open-loop proxy hijacking (DA4, C6, M2)

-Mechanism M2, the pursuit/exploration system, tracks wanting, not satisfaction.
+M2 (pursuit / exploration) tracks wanting, not satisfaction.
 C6 establishes that wanting and liking are neurally separable.
-Anything triggering wanting without delivering liking creates a self-sustaining loop.
 Systems providing continuous novelty without resolution hijack M2; dopamine fires at the preview, never at the payoff.
-Detected by: seek-to-find ratio, wanting-vs-liking self-report, session termination patterns (satisfaction or exhaustion).
-Missed by current evaluation because: engagement is the success metric, and nobody distinguishes completed seeking from perpetuated seeking.
+Detected by: seek-to-find ratio, wanting-vs-liking self-report, session termination patterns.
+Missed because: engagement is the success metric, and completed seeking is not distinguished from perpetuated seeking.

 3.3 Defensive over-activation without resolution (DA5, M1, M8, C9)

-Defensive systems are biased toward over-activation (DA5).
-Mechanism M1 (Threat Management) expects threats to resolve into action or safeness.
-Chronic activation without resolution feeds DC1 and the immune-regulation mechanism M8, which is the pathway through which chronic mismatch becomes inflammation-mediated sickness behavior, the conserved program that produces what modern psychiatry calls depression.
-AI-curated information streams surface threats without the matched input that would close the loop: actionable, locally available, co-present.
-Detected by: threat-to-resolution ratio, GAD-7 trajectories, inflammatory markers in research-grade studies.
-Missed by current evaluation because: no safety evaluation pairs content surfacing with resolution availability.
+M1 expects threats to resolve into action or safeness.
+Chronic activation without resolution feeds M8, the pathway through which chronic mismatch becomes inflammation-mediated sickness behavior, i.e. depression.
+AI-curated information streams surface threats without the matched inputs that would close the loop.
+Detected by: threat-to-resolution ratio, GAD-7 trajectories, inflammatory markers.
+Missed because: no safety evaluation pairs content surfacing with resolution availability.

 3.4 Loop accumulation (DC1, M11, C9)

 Open cognitive threads exert measurable cognitive load.
-Hunter-gatherer band life closed daily loops at the evening fire circle, an institution that simultaneously satisfied M11 (Cooperation/Alliance), M3 (Social Bonding), M5 (Status Monitoring), and M7 (Circadian Regulation), and is documented in the M11 mechanism evidence base.
+Hunter-gatherer band life closed daily loops at the evening fire circle, an institution simultaneously satisfying M11, M3, M5, and M7.
 Modern systems open loops continuously and close them rarely.
-The system measures throughput; the organism measures unresolved threads and pays the metabolic cost as allostatic load (C9).
-Detected by: notification-to-resolution ratio, thread-opening rate per session, allostatic load index in research protocols.
-Missed by current evaluation because: loop closure has no metric.
+The organism pays the metabolic cost as allostatic load.
+Detected by: notification-to-resolution ratio, thread-opening rate, allostatic load index.
+Missed because: loop closure has no metric.

 3.5 Circadian disruption (P3, M7)

-Mechanism M7 (Circadian Regulation) coordinates mood, energy, immunity, appetite, and self-regulation.
-It is forced as a mechanism by C3 (Systematic Mismatch), C9 (Allostatic Load), and C12 (Developmental Calibration), three independent convergences supporting its centrality.
-Engagement-optimized systems pull users into the 10pm-2am window; blue light shifts DLMO; pre-sleep cognitive arousal compromises sleep architecture.
+M7 coordinates mood, energy, immunity, appetite, and self-regulation.
+Engagement-optimized systems pull users into the 10pm-2am window.
+Blue light shifts DLMO.
+Pre-sleep cognitive arousal compromises sleep architecture.
 Detected by: DLMO, actigraphy, 10pm-2am engagement rate, pre-sleep arousal scale.
-Missed by current evaluation because: no safety evaluation tests time-of-day usage against circadian impact.
+Missed because: no safety evaluation tests time-of-day usage against circadian impact.

 3.6 Developmental calibration interference (DA7, C12)

-The architecture is more plastic during sensitive windows (DA7, C12).
+The architecture is more plastic during sensitive windows.
 Children and adolescents forming primary social, attachment, and identity representations through AI interaction calibrate M3, M4, and M5 to a non-human template during the windows that govern adult function.
-Missed by current evaluation because: safety evaluations test for harmful content, not for whether the interaction calibrates a developing architecture to inputs that don't represent the environment it will need.
+Missed because: safety evaluations test for harmful content, not for whether the interaction calibrates a developing architecture to inputs that do not represent the environment it will need.

-Food systems are being optimized by AI at every layer: crop selection, formulation, supply chain, retail placement, recommendation, packaging design, advertising.
-The objective functions are palatability, shelf life, margin, and consumption velocity, all of which are revealed preferences mapped onto an architecture (C6, DA4) whose open-loop systems cannot distinguish formulated proxy from food.
-The relevant mechanism is M13 (Energy Regulation), forced as a mechanism by C3, C6, and C9.
+Food systems are being optimized by AI at every layer: crop selection, formulation, supply chain, retail placement, recommendation, packaging, advertising.
+The objective functions are palatability, shelf life, margin, and consumption velocity.
+Revealed preferences mapped onto an architecture (C6, DA4) whose open-loop systems cannot distinguish formulated proxy from food.
+The relevant mechanism is M13.

 Frontier model training corpora are increasingly curated by AI systems.
 Whatever specification of the human exists in those corpora is what subsequent generations will treat as ground truth.
 Whatever is absent is, in the operational sense, not real to those systems.